 - (about which we’re speaking allegorically) for these are two covenants.
 Indeed, one is from Mount Sinai birthing into slavery, which is Hagar.

-- Now Hagar is Mount Sinai in Arabia and corresponds to present Jerusalem, for she’s enslaved with her children.
+- Now Hagar is Mount Sinai in Arabia and corresponds to the present Jerusalem, for she serves as a slave with her children.

 - But the Jerusalem above is free, who is our mother.

-- For it is *written: “Be glad you barren woman, the woman who hasn’t given birth.
-Break forth and shout you woman who didn’t have labor pains, because the children of the desolate woman are many more than of the woman who has a husband.”(3)quotation/allusion to Isaiah 54:1
+- For it is *written: “Be glad you barren woman, you woman not giving birth.
+Break forth and shout you woman not suffering birthing pains, because the children of the desolate woman are many more than of the woman having a husband.”3quotation/allusion to Isaiah 54:1

 - But brothers, you are children of promise like Isaac.